DexterHuang/CyberCodeOnline/tutorial/Stats.md

 The total damage given by your equipment.
 It is calculated by adding up the damage modifiers given by equipment and equipment upgrades.

 ## Crit Chance
 The chance of the player critically striking upon an attack.
-The max critChance is 70%.
+The max `critChance` is 70%.

 ## Crit Damage
 The multiplier to your normal damage upon a critical strike.
-The max critDamage multiplier is 200%.
+The max `critDamage` multiplier is 200%.

 ## Escape
 The chance of escape from an enemy encounter.
 The max escape chance is 80%.

 ## Stun Chance
 Chance of stunning an enemy.
-If an enemy is stunned they cannot perform a response action next turn. stunChance is capped at 20%.
+If an enemy is stunned, they cannot perform a response action for the next turn. `stunChance` is capped at 20%.

 ## evade
-Chance of evading an enemy attack. evade is capped at 40%.
+Chance of evading an enemy attack. `evade` is capped at 40%.

 ## Bargain
 Percent discount or bonus when buying or selling from the mart.
 The max bargain is 40%.